Dee-Oyinda/Global-Superstore-Sales-Analysis/README.md

 Here are some strategic recommendations for the Global Superstore team to enhance performance and profitability across key markets:

 - Low-profit countries like Nigeria can partner with local logistics providers to reduce delivery overhead.
-- Consider removing or replacing the table products in the SouthEast Asia regions where profit is low or conduct localized market research to adjust the product fit.
+- Consider removing or replacing the table products in the Southeast Asia regions where profit is low or conduct localized market research to adjust the product fit.
 - Phones, Copiers, and bookcase generated the highest profits across top-performing countries, Allocate more marketing and inventory budget to these product sub-categories, especially in countries like the US, China and India.
 - Launch a loyalty or premium service program to retain most valuable customers and upsell technology products.